- Supports configuring the number of concurrent tasks on certain models to better allocate system resources. (Learn more)

-So, I already scared you enough and still no word on what snapshot is.
-Well here it is.
+So, I already scared you enough, and still no word on what snapshot is.
+Well, here it is.
 What if we take that same crypto incident but this time if your data gets encrypted you can just go back in time and restore an early version of that same file good as new?
 Great right?
-Well let's see how that works and what you need to make that happen.
+Well, let's see how that works and what you need to make that happen.

 Restoring from a backup is always stressful and people don’t like it.
-Well it definitely beats not having a backup at all, right?
+Well, it definitely beats not having a backup at all, right?
 Well with Synology backup tools, it was clear that the intent behind it all was that there was no need to stress out over losing a file or restoring it.
 It's just there when you need it.

-Unlike backing up your computer data on your NAS (so having a version on your computer AND on the NAS), snapshot method is useful in cases when you have a running version of your data on your NAS and you wanna protect that version from getting lost or corrupted in any shape of form.
+Unlike backing up your computer data on your NAS (so having a version on your computer AND on the NAS), the snapshot method is useful in cases when you have a running version of your data on your NAS and you wanna protect that version from getting lost or corrupted in any shape of form.

 Snapshot and replication package

-This tool can can do two things as stated by its name.
+This tool can do two things as stated by its name.
 Create local snapshots of your data, and replicate that data (separate function) to a compatible destination as a backup.